 Board of Directors

-Tina IL Marten, M.A., (PhD student) President
+Tina IL Marten, M.A., (PhD Candidate) President

 Tina is very passionate about community and its social profit sector.
 She has volunteered extensively in the local community since the late 1990s.
 She has been serving on The Bridge board since 2005, currently as President.
 Tina also sits as a director on the provincial Board Voice society board.
 Her educational path began with a business degree from Sprott-Shaw-College.
 She then went on to earn a BA with a double major from Okanagan University College, followed by an interdisciplinary MA from the University of British Columbia Okanagan.
 She is currently working on her PhD.